tatasadi/workit-landing-page/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page
+-
 ### Screenshots

 ![](./screenshot1.jpg)